Fentanyl Addiction Treatment in San Antonio, TX

 Fentanyl is a highly addictive substance, and it is easy to become addicted to it.
 Often, people turn to fentanyl because they have built a tolerance to other less potent opioids and need something stronger to manage their pain.

 It can also be obtained through illegal methods like drug dealers selling it as heroin or mixed with other drugs.
 People may not even know they are taking fentanyl, leading to accidental overdoses and deaths.
+Fentanyl poisoning is a significant public health issue, often resulting from counterfeit or fake pills and illegal drugs contaminated with fentanyl, which greatly increases the risk of overdose.

 Signs and Symptoms of Fentanyl Addiction